Skip to main content

 Taxable

-Maturity benefits (if premium >₹2.5L per year)
+Maturity benefits (if the aggregate premium exceeds ₹2.5L in any policy year)

-Taxable under LTCG (Long-term Capital Gains)
+Taxable under Long-term Capital Gains (LTCG)

-Maturity benefits (if premium <₹2.5L per year)
+Maturity benefits (if the aggregate premium stays within ₹2.5L in any policy year)

 Tax Implications on ULIP Withdrawals and Maturity

-1. Short-Term vs Long-Term Capital Gains Tax
+Short-Term vs Long-Term Capital Gains Tax

-• Short-Term Capital Gains (STCG)
+Short-Term Capital Gains (STCG):

 Did You Know?

-• Long-Term Capital Gains (LTCG)
+Long-Term Capital Gains (LTCG):

 What Happens if You Withdraw Before Five Years?

-Unit linked insurance plan investments come with a five-year lock-in period.
+ULIP investments come with a five-year lock-in period.
 If you withdraw before that:

 • Tax Implication: The amount withdrawn will be added to your taxable income and taxed as per your applicable income tax slab rate.

-Impact of Premium Amount on Taxation
+Impact of Premium Amount on Taxation:

 Clarification on Taxable ULIPs